 This can work to keep your desktop distractions away, but it’s not enough.
 Don’t forget to:

-- Put your phone on silent mode or turn off the internet on your phone.
+- Put your phone on silent mode or at least, turn off the Wi-fi on your phone.

 5. Batch Tasks

 Any tasks you do on a daily/weekly basis and aren’t time-sensitive, do them all together instead of one-by-one.